mambru82/my_portfolio/README.md

-# Week Two Challenge :  mambru82's workk portfolio
+# Week Two Challenge :  mambru82's work portfolio
 This is the web deployment of the Week 2 challenge for the Coding Bootcamp at UT Austin.

 [![Screenshot of the deployed web site][screenshot]][1]